LockedJCE/SVG-Logo-Maker/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
   ## Contributing

-  Finished project so no contributions needed but thank you
+  Finished project so no contributions needed but thank you.
   ## Tests

-  Still being added
+  Each shape class (Circle, Square, and Triangle) is tested for a render() method that returns a string for the corresponfing SVG file matching color and text requests.
+Type "npm test" in the command line and Jest will run all three tests.
   ## Questions
   Have questions about this project?
   GitHub: https://github.com/LockedJCE